johnwarden/deliberati/content/post/game-theory/subsection/2022-04-30-truthtelling-games.md

 ---

-or

-## How to Get People on the Internet to Tell the Truth

 Everyone knows that you can't believe what you read on the Internet.
 That is, unless it comes from people you trust.